 Try more raita or yogurt dips like boondi raita.

 A weed turning into a lovely dish is not unheard of.
 Mushrooms also fall in category of edible fungi.

 Though I have been eating Lamb’s Quarters Yogurt Dip for as long as I remember, I never knew it was a weed, till I started writing this post.
 Blogging has taught me so much about so many things and it conitnues to amaze me with the knowledge I can gain.

 You can actually make ahead Lamb’s Quarters paste ready and stored in refrigerator.
 Just add it to the curd whenever you want, along with some dry spices and you are good to go.
 It’s so simple.

 Even right now I have few spoonfuls in my refrigerator, ready to be served. :)

-You can use Roasted Cumin Seeds if you don’t want to temper with oil or dry roast the cumin.
+- You can use Roasted Cumin Seeds and homemade dried mint if you don’t want to temper with oil or dry roast fresh.

 - Adding a lot of Lamb’s Quarters paste will give strong flavour to the dip.
 So please taste before adding more.